ftlabs/Ingestion/README.md

 ## Running

-To run the app, run `npm run start` from your CLI.
-The app will now be accessible at [localhost:3000](http://localhost:3000).
-The port number can be set by creating a .env file in the root folder of the project and add `PORT[NUMBER]` as an entry.
+To run the app, config the environment values (see below), run `npm run start` from your CLI.
+The app will now be accessible at [localhost:3000](http://localhost:3000), where 3000 is the default which can be overridden by specifying the environment value PORT.

 ## Aspects
 This app performs a number of functions.
 It